Don't let financial emergencies ruin your credit score.

 Even the best financial plans can run into hiccups, bumps, and outright obstacles.
 If you’re not prepared to handle financial emergencies—with a plan for how to get through them—you could end up taking a huge hit to your credit score, which will put you in even greater financial danger down the line.
-Even worse, it could lead to you taking out a predatory bad credit loan from a payday or title lender.

 Think about planning for financial emergencies the same way you’d think about planning for a natural disaster.
 A well-prepared home has an emergency first aid kit, extra food, and family meet-up plan in case of an earthquake or similar disaster.
 Likewise, having an emergency fund ready to go in case of an unexpected expense will help ensure that you and your family make it through the worst unscathed.